cantina/cantina/README.md

 5. **./etc/** - JSON, JS, and YAML fiels in `[app root]/etc` will be parsed and added to the config.
 If the filename is `config.*` then the contents will be merged in at the root level of the config.
-Any other files are assumed to be specific plugin config and will be merged into conf keyed by filename.
+Any other files are assumed to be plugin specific and will be merged into conf keyed by filename.
 6. **package.json** - If your package.json contains an `etc` key it will be
    merged into the conf.
 7. **plugin defailts** If plugins specify default configuration they will be